 Women’s Football Alliance

 The Women’s Football Alliance (WFA) has been the largest and most competitive women’s football league in the United States since 2011.
-Over forty of the strongest women’s football teams in America – from every region of the country – belong to the WFA, making it the biggest women’s football league in the world today.
+Over sixty of the strongest women’s football teams in America – from every region of the country – belong to the WFA, making it the biggest women’s football league in the world today.

 The Women’s Football Alliance began play in 2009, when several members of the National Women’s Football Association (NWFA) reorganized into a new league structure.
 The WFA’s non-profit business model changed the sport by charging franchises 70 percent lower fees than other women’s leagues in operation.
 Furthermore, 75 percent of the money raised by the WFA was invested right back into the member teams and their players.